 In November 2011, management committed to a plan to close its Barbourville, Kentucky facility (Barbourville) which is included in the Engineered Products segment.
-The consolidation plan, in part, calls for the permanent closing of Barbourville.
-The equipment used to manufacture the single seal spacer system is being relocated to the Company's Cambridge, Ohio facility.
+The consolidation plan, in part, called for the permanent closing of Barbourville, with the equipment used to manufacture the single seal spacer system being relocated to the Company's Cambridge, Ohio facility.
 The Company believes this consolidation will allow it to better serve customers through streamlined operations.
-The consolidation of operations and the subsequent closure of the Barbourville facility are expected to be completed during 2012.
+The consolidation of operations and the subsequent closure of the Barbourville facility was completed in August 2012 with residual cash payments and minor program costs expected to continue into fiscal 2013.
+All equipment to be retained has been relocated with the main outstanding activities only related to selling remaining equipment and the facility itself.

 Under ASC Topic 712, "Compensation - Nonretirement Postemployment Benefits", the Company is required to record charges for contractual termination benefits and other ongoing benefit arrangements when it is probable that employees will be entitled to benefits under the contract's terms and the amount can be reasonably estimated.
-The Company determined that certain severance pay qualifies as either a contractual termination benefit or an ongoing benefit arrangement, and accordingly has recognized \$0.9 million and \$3.0 million, respectively, in estimated severance during the three and six months ended April 30, 2012.
-Severance will be paid out during the remainder of 2012, provided employees continue their employment until their planned exit dates.
+The Company determined that certain severance pay qualifies as either a contractual termination benefit or an ongoing benefit arrangement, and accordingly recognized\$1.6 million in severance during the nine months ended July 31, 2012.
+Severance is being paid out during 2012 as employees exit.
 Under ASC Topic 420, "Exit or Disposal Cost Obligations," the Company is required to record charges for one-time employee termination benefits, contract termination costs, and other associated costs as incurred.
-For the three and six months ended April 30, 2012, the Company expensed \$2.3 million and \$2.7 million, respectively, of facilities consolidation costs.
+In February 2012, the Company and the union reached an agreement to pay a one-time incentive bonus to employees upon their planned exit date termination, providing certain performance criteria are met.
+The salaried employees were offered the same one-time incentive bonus under the same terms as the union employees.
+For the three and nine months ended July 31, 2012, the Company expensed total employee-related termination costs of \$0.3 million and \$3.3 million, respectively, and facility consolidation costs of \$2.0 million and \$4.7 million, respectively.
 All other costs related to the closure and relocation activities are being recorded as incurred, when they meet the definition of a liability, and they are included in the statements of income as selling, general, and administrative expenses, in accordance with the applicable accounting guidance.
-Cumulative costs incurred as of April 30, 2012 total \$5.7 million.
+Cumulative costs incurred as of July 31, 2012 total \$8.0 million.
 Total expected costs of \$9 million for the project are comprised of approximately \$4 million for employee-related costs and \$5 million for plant closure, equipment moving and set up costs, substantially all of which will be charged to selling, general and administrative expense.
-Management's estimates of costs, planned exit dates for employees and the timing of the project completion are subject to change.

-In February 2012, the Company and the union reached an agreement to pay a one-time incentive bonus to employees upon their planned exit date termination, providing certain performance criteria are met.
-The salaried employees are being offered the same one-time incentive bonus under the same terms as the union employees.
-The incentive bonus expense will be recognized ratably over the remaining performance period and is included in the total employee-related cost number above.